google_assistant integration allows you to control your Home Assistant devices via Google Assistant on your mobile, tablet, or Google Home device.

 configuration.yamlfile and restart Home Assistant following the configuration guide below.

-If you’ve added Home Assistant to your phone’s home screen, you have to first remove it from home screen, otherwise, this HTML5 app will show up instead of a browser.
+If you’ve added Home Assistant to your phone’s home screen, you have to first remove it from the home screen.
+Otherwise, this HTML5 app will show up instead of a browser.
 Using it would prevent Home Assistant redirecting back to the Google Home app.

 If you want to allow other household users to control the devices: